 📈 Company Positive News

-- DII holdings increased (+0.08%), reflecting domestic institutional support.
+- DII holdings increased (+0.08%), showing domestic institutional support.

-- Infrastructure sector growth driven by government spending on railways and highways.
+- Infrastructure sector growth supported by government spending on railways and highways.

 🔎 Conclusion